jingxiangma/jingxiangma.github.io/index.md

 ## Papers

-1. [Dubrovin duality and mirror symmetry for ADE resolutions](https://arxiv.org/abs/2501.05753), to appear in *Proc.
+1. [*Dubrovin duality and mirror symmetry for ADE resolutions*](https://arxiv.org/abs/2501.05753), to appear in *Proc.
 Roy.
 Soc.
 A.*

 In this work joint with Andrea Brini and Ian Strachan, we relate the quantum cohomology of ADE resolutions to Frobenius manifolds on orbit spaces of extended affine Weyl groups, as well as Frobenius manifolds associated to the spectral curve of affine realistic Toda chain.

+2. *On higher genus Crepant Resolution Conjecture for type D du Val singularities*, with Andrea Brini, in preparation

 ---